ruben69695/qr-wify-connect/README.md

 # QRFI
-Smartphone application to connect your device to a WiFi access point by scanning a QR Code
+Android smartphone application to connect your device to a WiFi access point by scanning a QR Code

 # Getting Started
 1. Clone the repository